 How does Prince William Water set rates?

 Prince William Water sets its rates based on a cost-of-service model.
 An independent financial consultant, Stantec Consultants, Inc., conducted a rate study for Prince William Water and recommended an adjustment to the rates.
-Prince William Water’s Board of Directors has authorized a public hearing on November 14, 2024, to consider the proposed rates.
+Prince William Water’s Board of Directors has approved new rates and fees effective January 1, 2025.

 Prince William Water’s rate-setting philosophy is governed by the following principles: